NOAA-EMC/hpc-stack/README.md

 export CMAKE_PREFIX_PATH="$PREFIX"
 ```

-### Known work-around's for certain installations of Lmod.
+### Known workaround for certain installations of Lmod.
 - On some machine's (e.g. **WCOSS_DELL_P3**), LMod is built to disable loading of default modulefiles and requires the user to load the module with an explicit version of the module.  e.g. `module load netcdf/4.7.4` instead of `module load netcdf`.
 The latter looks for the `default` module which is either the latest version or a version that is marked as default.
 To circumvent this, it is necessary to place the following lines in `modulefiles/stack/hpc/hpc.lua` prior to executing `setup_modules.sh` or in `$PREFIX/modulefiles/stack/hpc/1.0.0.lua` after executing `setup_modules.sh`.
 ```
 -- https://lmod.readthedocs.io/en/latest/090_configuring_lmod.html